turbot/pipes-docs/docs/using/steampipe/snapshots.md

 ## Sharing Snapshots

 When taking a snapshot, you can choose the visibility of the snapshot generated.
-By default, visibility is restricted to only those with access to your workspace, but you can choose to share it such that anyone on the internet with the link can view it.
+By default, visibility is restricted to only those with access to your workspace, but you can choose to share it so that anyone on the internet with the link can view it.

 You can subsequently change the visibility in Pipes in multiple places:
 - From the Steampipe **Snapshots** tab for your workspace, click the sharing icon for the snapshot you wish to modify.